masaniparesh/PareshMasaniCV/README.md

 - Used RxSwift to support binding between View and View Model
 - Used RxSwift Observable pattern at Network Layer too
 - Wrote a few unit-test using Quick and Nimble to demonstrate the usage of Dependency Injection Pattern I use throughout the classes implementation
-- Implemented Caching using Coredata so once data is downloaded on the device then App will work offline too.
+- Implemented Caching using FileStorage so once data is downloaded on the device then App will work offline too.
+I didn't think to use CoreData for this app as Gist is a simple json file which can be stored as File rather than Relational Database.
 - Used Alamofire Library to implement Network request to show my understanding of third-party libraries.
 I could have implemented without this library too.